barborico/recipes/Lunch & Dinner/Butternut & Sage Gnocchi.md

 ### Lazy Shapes

 If you're pressed for time and don't care too much about the pasta's appearance, you can scoop teaspoonfuls of dough directly into the boiling water for cooking or onto a floured tray for freezing.

+### Different Squash

+Feel free to use a different kind of squash in the pasta.
+However, if it's less sweet, you may want to add sugar to compensate.

 ### Freezing